Indrayani River

-The Indrayani River originates in Kurvande village near Lonavla, a hill station in the Sahyadri mountains of Maharashtra, India.
+The Indrayani River originates in Kurvande village near Lonavala, a hill station in the Sahyadri mountains of Maharashtra, India.
 It is a rain-fed river and flows east through the Hindu pilgrimage centers of Dehu and Alandi to meet the Bhima river.
 It follows a course mostly north of the city of Pune.
 It is revered as a holy river by Hindus and is associated with Hindu religious figures such as Sant Tukaram and Dnyaneshwar.

-There is a hydroelectric dam, the Valvan Dam, on the Indrayani at Kamshet.
+There is a hydroelectric dam, the Valvan Dam, on the Indrayani at Lonavala.